BurningPho3nix/vocational-school/README.md

-# vocational-school
+# ROS-Install repo MMBbS FiSi23C

-This is a repo for all the stuff that I do in vocational school.
+This contains the binary and source for installing the needed ROS version.